Planning Permission Palaver

 Time To Appeal!

-The Appeal (23/07/25): Our trainee planner advised that we could appeal.
+The Appeal: Our trainee planner advised that we could appeal.
 We've also had numerous letters from companies that offer such services on one's behalf.
-However, rather than paying out further substantial amounts, that we would rather spend on the house, we thought we would try the appeal process ourselves.
+As stated above, we had already been quoted £1100 for such a service, from someone our architect knew.
+However, rather than paying out further substantial amounts that we would rather spend on the house, we thought we would try the appeal process ourselves.
 Remember, we only want to build a garage and put up a garden wall in a quiet back street.
-Being as we were being refused on grounds that most considered quite unreasonable and hypocritical, ignoring precedents in much busier places, we thought we would submit this as grounds for our appeal, along with some photographic evidence, and see what happens.
+Being as we were being refused on grounds that most considered quite unreasonable, over the top and hypocritical, we thought we would submit some grounds for appeal, with accompanying photographic evidence, and see what happens.